Blog

 2.1 What Configuration Really Means

-Configuration in Spring is the process of telling the framework which objects to manage, how they relate, and what rules apply to their lifecycle.
+“Configuration” in Spring isn’t about XML anymore.
+It’s the process of telling the framework which objects to manage, how they relate, and what rules apply to their lifecycle.

 Spring needs two types of information: